 An executive job search can be a lengthy process.
 As you get more senior, there are fewer and fewer opportunities that are likely to be an attractive next step.
 Meanwhile, the competition for each opportunity gets stronger and stronger.
-It’s hardly surprising that – from the perspective of the executive – an executive job search can take a year.
+It’s hardly surprising that – from the perspective of the executive – an executive job search can take a year or more.
 We asked management and executive recruiters at retained executive search firms what advice they would provide to executives looking going through the hiring process.

 Here’s what they told us.

 An executive search from the perspective of the hiring organization will typically take 90 days, although clearly it can vary.
 However, from the perspective of an executive, the job hunt can take considerably longer.
 To take an extreme example – if you plan to be CEO of a Fortune 500 company, then you can expect about 60 opportunities to materialize this year.
 To be hired, you’ll need to be identified by the recruiter and then be successful through a lengthy interview process where you are up against some robust competitors – often more than 100 of them.
 The reality is, it can take a year for an executive to get hired for a new leadership role.

 Statistically, your odds are not high.
 As a result, it’s not unusual for a job search for an executive seeking a senior role to take over a year.
 Recruiter Nick Joly of US executive search firm Hadley, Joly & Associates recruits leaders for major corporations, venture capital owned and family-owned organizations.
 His view: